List of That '70s and '90s Show characters: Michael Kelso

 Portrayed by Ashton Kutcher: The dim-witted, sex-obsessed pretty boy of the group who wants to coast through life on his good looks.
 He spends the first half of the series in a relationship with the equally vapid Jackie but their relationship comes to an end when Jackie finds out he's been cheating on her with Laurie.
 In the season 4 finale, Jackie wants to marry Michael but he isn't ready, so he runs away to California with Donna.
 His best friend is Fez.
 He fathers a baby girl named Betsy during the seventh season after getting a girl named Brooke pregnant.
 He becomes a police officer but gets kicked off the force because he does just about everything wrong.
 He gets a job as a security guard at a Playboy Club in Chicago, and leaves the series during the eighth and final season.
 He only appears in five episodes during season eight, including the series finale.
-In season 1 of That 90's Show, Kelso makes a guest appearance where it is revealed he and Jackie were on their "second re-marriage" and that he had become a father for (at least) a second time with a son named Jay.
+In the first episode of That '90s Show, Kelso makes a guest appearance where it is revealed he and Jackie were on their "second re-marriage" and that he had become a father for (at least) a second time with a son named Jay.
+In the second season, his daughter Betsy mentions that he and her mother were together again for two years while he and Jackie were divorced.

 Kelso was portrayed once again by Kutcher in a Robot Chicken sketch entitled "That '00s Show".
 Critics have noted striking similarities to the portrayal of Kutcher's character Walden Schmidt on Two and a Half Men to that of Kelso.
 Walden's personality, however, drastically changed since his initial appearances and by the series' end he was a completely changed man.
 Other similarities drawn are between that of his role as Jesse Montgomery III in the stoner film Dude, Where's My Car?
 (2000).

-Jacqueline "Jackie" Burkhart
+Jacqueline "Jackie" Beulah Burkhart

 Portrayed by Mila Kunis: The youngest member of the group, Jackie starts the series as being pretty, rich, stylish, spoiled, selfish, conceited, annoying, and immature.
 She makes thoughtless and superficial comments, which occasionally turn out to be correct.
 As the series progresses, her wealthy father is jailed and her mother (first played by Eve Plumb in an early episode, and later, permanently, by Brooke Shields) abandons Point Place.
-Jackie is forced to take a job and becomes less self-centered and needy of genuine love and affection.
+Jackie is forced to take a job and becomes less self-centered and needful of genuine love and affection.
 Partly as a result of these changes, she and Donna become better friends.
 By the end of the series, Jackie has dated three of the four men of the original group: Kelso, Hyde, and Fez.
 Jackie lives with Donna after her dad is put in jail and her mom runs away to Mexico.

-It is revealed in the That 90s Show that she continued an on and off relationship with Michael Kelso marrying him at least twice and had a son with him named Jay.
+It is revealed in That 90s Show that she continued an on and off relationship with Michael Kelso, marrying him at least twice, and had a son with him named Jay.